 What compelled the Bill & Melinda Gates Foundation to award Boston University a grant to fight newborn mortality in Zambia?
 Why did Martin Luther King, Jr. adopt BU as a place where he could hone his message of justice and equality?
-And what is the catalyst that prompts 33,747 students to call BU their home every semester?
+Why is Boston University ranked #42 in national universities by U.S. News & World Report for 2019?
+And what is the catalyst that prompts 34,262 students to call BU their home?
 It’s in our DNA: an inherent desire in each of our students, faculty, and staff to vigorously and dauntlessly pursue knowledge—and embrace the unlimited possibilities that come with it.

 A Community Unlike Any Other

 As you can see below, it takes people, ideas, and a little luck (Boston, you’re our town) to make BU what it is today: one of the most dynamic universities in the world.

 Celebrated thinkers: On any given day, students will find themselves mesmerized by poets laureate, Pulitzer Prize winners, and Fulbright Scholars, among others.

 Extraordinary teaching: When a classroom starts to percolate with new ideas, it’s because our faculty of scholars and accomplished practitioners know how to ignite students’ imaginations.
 That’s why we reward our best teachers with BU’s most prestigious honor: The Metcalf Cup and Prize.

 Groundbreaking research: With faculty dedicated to a creative, interdisciplinary approach to problem solving, BU has become a leading global research institution—propelled forward by over $486.8 million in grants and contract awards in FY2018.
 In fall 2012, BU was invited to join the Association of American Universities, an elite organization of 61 other leading research universities in the United States and Canada.